lat9/usps/readme.txt

 1. go to your Zen Cart Admin to the Modules ...
 Shipping ...

-2. If USPS exists, Click on USPS and edit then save all your settings to NotePad as they will be lost ...
-UNLESS ... you've currently got '2021-05-05 K11a' installed and you're updating to '2022-07-10 K11b'.
-For that update (and possibly future ones), the update is **automatic** so that you don't need to re-enter all your settings!
+2. If USPS exists, click on USPS and see what version is currently installed.
+   a.
+If you currently have either '2021-05-05 K11a' or '2022-07-10 K11b' installed, continue the update at

-3. Go to your Zen Cart Admin and to the Modules ...
-Shipping ...
+      step 3.
+You don't need to save your settings or remove/reinstall to get the module updated.
+   b.
+Edit the USPS module, so that you can see your current settings.
+Save those settings using a screenshot
+      or copy/paste them into a text editor (like NotePad or NotePad++).

-4. If USPS exists, Click on USPS and then click REMOVE to uninstall the current version of USPS
+   c.
+Cancel out of the USPS module's settings edit and 'REMOVE' the module to uninstall the current version
+      of USPS.

-5. Load the new files with your FTP program they go in the same directories so you can copy the directory /includes to your server and overwrite the old files:
+3. Load the new files with your FTP program they go in the same directories so you can copy the directory /includes to your server and overwrite the old files:

    - /includes/modules/shipping/usps.php
    - /includes/languages/english/modules/shipping/usps.php
    - /includes/templates/template_default/images/icons/shipping_usps.gif

-6. Go to your Zen Cart Admin and to the Modules ...
+4. Go to your Zen Cart Admin and to the Modules ...
 Shipping ...
+   A. If you continued an update from step 2a above, the module has automatically updated itself and
+      preserved your previous settings -- you're all finished!
+   B. Otherwise, you are performing an initial installation or an update from an older version of USPS:

-7. Click on USPS shipping modules and click INSTALL
+      a.
+Click on the USPS shipping module and then click the "Install" button.

-8. Configure your USPS shipping module
+      b.
+If you are updating from an older version, copy your previous configuration settings from those you saved at step 2b.
+Otherwise, for an initial installation, enter the configuration settings for your freshly-installed version of USPS.
+      c.
+Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2022-07-12 by lat9 2022-07-12 Version K11c
+    - USPS branding has changed for "Priority Mail Express International", too; no quotes being returned.
 2022-07-10 by lat9 2022-07-10 Version K11b
     - Enabling 'soft' configuration settings to be used as overrides.
     - Correcting PHP warnings when no quote is returned from USPS.